rickygarim/E-Commerce-Website/README.md

     3. Info section has to be done and styled
     4. Maybe add a payment system?
     5. FIGURE OUT HOW TO ADD IMAGES
-    6. After adding to cart, redirect back to the same page, add a message saying succesfully or unsucesduly added to cart
+    6.Random thing tester After adding to cart, redirect back to the same page, add a message saying succesfully or unsucesduly added to cart